Flip Distance Between Triangulations of a Simple Polygon is NP-Complete: The Reduction

 We will prove Theorem~\ref{thm:YRSA<->FlipDist} in the following sections.
 But first, let us show how to use it for our NP-completeness result. \begin{theorem} \textup{\textsc{PolyFlip}} is \textup{NP}-complete. \end{theorem} \begin{proof} As mentioned in the introduction, the flip distance in polygons is polynomially bounded, so \textsc{PolyFlip} is in NP.
 We reduce from YRSA.
-Let $(S,k)$ be an instance of YRSA such that $S$ lies on a grid of polynomial size.
-We construct $P_D^*$ and $T_1$, $T_2$ as described above.
-This takes polynomial time \ShoLong{ (see the full version for details). }{ (see Appendix~\ref{apx_coordinates} for details). } Set $l = 2\beta k + (4d-2)N$.
-By Theorem~\ref{thm:YRSA<->FlipDist}, there exists an RSA for $S$ of length at most~$k$ if and only if there exists a flip sequence between $T_1$ and $T_2$ of length at most~$l$. \qedopt \end{proof}
+Let $(S,\beta k)$ be an instance of YRSA as above.
+We construct $P$ and $T_1$, $T_2$ as described above.
+This takes polynomial time (see Appendix~\ref{apx_coordinates} for details on the coordinate representation).
+By Theorem~\ref{thm:YRSA<->FlipDist}, there exists an RSA for $S$ of length at most~$\beta k$ if and only if there exists a flip sequence between $T_1$ and $T_2$ of length at most $2\beta k + (4d-2)N$. \qedopt \end{proof}